Sharp Sensitivity Analysis for Inverse Propensity Weighting via Quantile Balancing: Partial identification results

 \subsection{Data-compatible propensity scores}

-Although the qualitative implications of Proposition \ref{proposition:additive_noise_identified_set} are quite plausible, we nevertheless find the quantile balancing formulas of Section \ref{section:balancing_bounds_simpler} to be quite counterintuitive.
+Although the qualitative implications of Corollary \ref{corollary:additive_noise_identified_set} are plausible, we nevertheless find the quantile balancing formulas of Section \ref{section:balancing_bounds_simpler} to be counterintuitive.
 After all, it is certainly not true that every random variable $\bar{E} \in \mathcal{E}_{\infty}(\Lambda)$ satisfying $\E[ Q_{\tau}(X, 1) Z / \bar{E}] = \E[ Q_{\tau}(X, 1)]$ could plausibly be the true propensity score $e_0(X, U)$.
 Indeed, the constraints of the quantile-balancing optimization problems do not even enforce that $\E[ Z / \bar{E}] = 1$.
-Our intuition for why the ZSB procedure is conservative suggest the quantile balancing formulas should be conservative as well.
+Our intuition for why the ZSB procedure is conservative suggests the quantile balancing formulas should be conservative as well.